Guide to Digital Content Conversion

 Why is Content Conversion Important?

 Just as any type of organization, you must go where the money is.
-Even if you don’t charge for access to your content, the point in providing this high-quality information is to attract new members or customers, thus increasing revenue.
+Even if you don’t charge for access to your content, the point of providing this high-quality information is to attract new members or customers, thus increasing revenue.
 With the emergence of smart phones, tablets and other high tech gadgets, organizations must keep up with the times and allow access to their content where their members want to access it.

 3 Types of Digital Conversion

 - Mobile Apps: Mobile apps are a great way to ensure your association content is always top-of-mind.
 Think about how many times a day you pick up your iPhone and see the apps on your home screen.
-Creating an app for your association content will ensure your members see your brand at least once a day (or, if you’re like me, multiple times a day)!
+Creating an app for your association’s content will ensure that your members see your brand at least once a day (or, if you’re like me, multiple times a day)!